-- Agree on milestones, deadlines, payment and additional payment if deadlines are missed.
+- Agree on milestones, deadlines, payment schedules and additional costs if deadlines are missed.

 Don’t start too late

-This is not a document you want to rush.
+An annual report is not something you want to rush.
 Plan ahead and give yourself enough time for each step.
 Take a look at how Phil goes about creating a standard annual report for clients.

 How much should I budget?

-If you need to save costs on printing and mailing, consider giving out the annual report at an event that you know many of the stakeholders and board members will attend.
-If you want to save on printing altogether, try a microsite and invite people via email and social media to visit your site.
+To save costs on mailing, consider giving out the annual report at an event that you know many of the stakeholders and board members will attend.
+If you want to save on printing and mailing altogether, try a microsite and invite people via email and social media to visit your site.

 The most important thing to remember about budget is that you need to set one, right from the start.

 Instead of looking at this project as something you have to do, think of it as something you get to do.
-What is more rewarding than to look back on your achievements for the year?
-Give yourselves a pat on the back!
 Highlight the success and determination of your staff and volunteers, and don’t be shy to address what your goals are for the next year.
 Let people know where you’re heading and what they can do to help you reach your next set objectives.